 Your referrals are important to business owners.
 There's a good chance they will pay you a finder's fee for making them.
 This may amount to a few freebies.
 It can also be a primary business strategy.

 You naturally tell people about products and services you like and use.
 You're sitting around the campfire chatting and as you reach for the insect repellent, you mention how this one works better than any other you've tried.
 Someone admires your new earrings and asks where you bought them.
 You just went on an RV caravan to Alaska and you can't wait to tell everyone about it.
 You take a delicious dessert to the potluck and three people ask for the recipe.
 You spend winters in the Rio Grande Valley and the park newcomer asks for a recommendation for a dentist in Mexico.
-You do those kinds of things all the time, without giving it another thought.
+You do those kinds of referrals all the time, without giving it another thought.

 But, with some forethought and planning, you could be getting a referrer or finder's fee.